 What follows is a our complete experience playing Waterdeep: Dragon Heist.
-There are six sections:
+There are seven sections:

 The Campaign Diaries – The continuing story of the Saviors of Phandalin, as they spend a year in the grandest city of Faerun; The City of Splendors, Waterdeep.
 Along the way, they earn a few more titles, open a tavern, get charged with kidnapping and murder, incite a war, and invent popcorn.
 Oh, and they stumble into the biggest heist Waterdeep has ever seen.

 The Maps – All the maps I used to run Waterdeep Dragon Heist, including custom maps and battle mats.
 The Player Maps have all hidden locations, traps, and secret areas removed.
 They are great to hand out to your players without revealing what nasty secrets you have in store for them.

 The Handouts – The adventure does not present any handouts for the players.
-I use handouts all the time to seed future adventure hooks, remind players of current quest objective, and to enhance the reality of my world.
+I use handouts all the time to seed future adventure hooks, remind players of current quest objectives, and to enhance the reality of my world.
 I usually print them using a variety of construction and specialty papers cut to fit my printer.
 The Handouts can be printed as is or used as a starting point for your own creative spin.

 If there is anything else that you think I should have here to help you run your own campaign, please leave a comment.